 Since the Farm Bill in 2018, CBD products have been flying off the shelves throughout most of the US with many states now allowing for the legal sale of CBD.
 With the COVID-19 pandemic, CBD businesses have reported record sales due to consumers focusing more on mental health, especially those that sell CBD oil online.

 The CBD industry isn’t the easiest business to start online due to high competition and regulations for shipping CDB oil, but it’s a profitable business if you can get ahead with this unique product.
-When researching opportunity, consider your state’s laws and regulations for CBD products and if you are able to reach potential customers.
+When researching this opportunity, consider your state’s laws and regulations for CBD products and if you are able to reach potential customers.
 Depending on where you are, you may only be able to take and fulfill orders for CBD products in your own state.

 If you currently own a CBD brand online and you’re looking for help fulfilling orders, ShipBob partners with CBD businesses to ensure orders are fulfilled and shipped quickly.